Mobile version

 The Hong Kong Heroes: Unveiling Guangdong and Hong Kong's "La Grande Vadrouille" during WWII | Brothers in Arms ②

-This Chinese force was paid tribute to by the U.S. President and had its representative bestowed with honor by the British Crown.
+This Chinese force was honored by the U.S. President and had its representative decorated by the British Crown.
 They are the Hong Kong-Kowloon Independent Brigade of the Dongjiang (East River) Column.

-Under the tight blockades of the Japanese military, they dramatically rescued dozens of Allied comrades from the United States, the United Kingdom, India, Denmark, and other nations.
+Amidst the overwhelming forces and blockades of the Japanese military, they dramatically rescued dozens of Allied comrades from the United States, the United Kingdom, India, Denmark, and beyond.

-In 1966, the film "La Grande Vadrouille", starring Danielle Thompson and others, which tells the story of the French rescuing British air force pilots during World War II, became a global hit.
-However, the numerous rescue operations carried out in Guangdong and Hong Kong, which were no less heroic, remain relatively unknown.
+In 1966, the film "La Grande Vadrouille," starring Danielle Thompson and others, which tells the story of the French rescuing British air force pilots during World War II, became a global sensation.
+However, the numerous rescue operations carried out in Guangdong and Hong Kong, which were equally heroic, remain relatively unknown.

 Planning | Huang Can